 We then ventured even deeper, down a narrow, broken staircase.
 Thankfully the broken areas were slightly better lit and we made it safely to the third and final level.
 This was the best place for the well, which was on the verge of overflowing when we saw it.
 The shower room was conveniently located next to this water supply, with drainage channels flowing to the sea.

-Although we found Vinh Moc tunnels very cramped, they had been designed for civilians and were considered spacious.
-The tunnels used by the soldiers further south at Cu Chi were tiny in comparison.
+Although we found Vinh Moc Tunnels very cramped, they had been designed for civilians and were considered spacious.
+The tunnels used by the Viet Cong soldiers further south at Cu Chi were tiny in comparison.

 During the Vietnam war, American forces turned the DMZ on the border between North and South Vietnam into a barren no man's land.
 Vinh Moc, just north of the border, was heavily bombed.
-Many evacuated to safety beyond the range of the American artillery and the cross hairs of their bombers.
-Some remained to defend their homes and maintain vital supply lines.
+Many people evacuated to safety, though a few remained to defend their homes and maintain vital supply lines.

 Blowing Up Vinh Moc Tunnels

 Confounded by the Vietnamese tunnel networks, American forces developed ways to destroy them from the air.
 The villagers lived in fear of bombs that could burrow down into the tunnels before exploding.
 One of these drilling bombs did manage to pierce a tunnel at Vinh Moc while the residents were sheltering in their deepest bomb shelter.
 Luckily it failed to explode.
-The villagers did however appreciate the additional ventilation shaft created by the bomb.
+Afterwards, the villagers appreciated the extra ventilation shaft created by the bomb.

-A DMZ tour is a good way to see the numerous sites in this area.
+A DMZ tour is a good way to see the numerous sites of interest in this area.
 Vinh Moc Tunnels are a definite highlight so make sure this is included in your tour itinerary.

-The cheapest option is a group bus tour.
+The cheapest tour option is a group bus tour.
 These operate on a very tight schedule.
-If you would rather see things in your own time, it might be better to hire a car and driver.
+If you would rather see things in your own time, it is better to hire a car and driver.
 If you go for the car option, it is worth spending the extra to have a local guide accompany you.